 As marketers, our own understanding of conversion rate optimization can only take us so far.
 At some point when things aren’t working, we have to go to the people we’re selling to.
 Ignoring them is a mistake we often make to our own detriment.

 That’s why customer surveys are so important.
-Below, we share some of our favorite ways to gain and act on insights from users, inspired by the survey gurus at Qualaroo.
+Below, we share some of our favorite tactics to gain and act on insights from users, inspired by the survey gurus at Qualaroo.

 Here’s what you’ll get:

 - An image-rich step-by-step implementation guide for each tactic

 - “How to act on these insights” pro tips